cumberworth/LatticeDNAOrigami/README.md

 Simulation package for lattice models of the self-assembly of DNA origami.
 The models are intended to include only the most important details for allowing an explicit representation of the geometry of the system.
-Simulations are run in the grand cannonical ensemble, with constant temperature, annealing, and temperature parallel tempering variants available.
-Output is in simple text files, and visulation is accomplished with tikz/pgfplots scripts.
+Simulations are run in the grand canonical ensemble, with annealing, Hamiltonian parallel tempering, and umbrella sampling variants available and configurable through a plain text input parameter file.
+Relatively general facilities are available for defining order parameters and associated bias functions in JSON formatted files.
+Output is in simple plain text file and JSON formats, and real-time visualization is possible with VMD via the bundled TCL scripts.

-Implementation is with C++11.
+The core simulation package is implemented with C++14.

-Dependencies:

-    Libraries:
+Core dependencies:

-        boost
+* boost
-        JsonCpp
+* JsonCpp
-        openmpi (other backends may be used by the boost mpi wrapper)
+* openmpi (other backends may be used by the boost mpi wrapper)

-    Standalone programs:
-        latex

-    Latex packages:
-        pgf/tikz
-        tikz-3d-plot

 Running simulations:

+Example scripts can be found in `scripts/simulation_examples/*.inp`.
+To see all configuration options, run

+`latticeDNAOrigami -h`

-An example scripts are given as tests/*.inp.
-To run a serial simulation:
+ To run a simulation, enter

-latticeDNAOrigami -i [simulation script] > [log file]
+latticeDNAOrigami -i [configuration file] > [log file]

-To run a parallel simulation:
+To run a parallel simulation, enter

-mpirun -np [procs] latticeDNAOrigami -i [simulation script] > [log file]
+mpirun -np [procs] latticeDNAOrigami -i [configuration file] > [log file]

-Visualizing simulations:

-Analyzing simulations: